 Lepocinclis are ovoid to long with small plastids and a sharp posterior spine.
 The pellicle may be capable of bending but not deforming and often has prominent helical grooves.

-Greek phakos, lentil or lens
+Greek phakos, lentil

 Phacus are mostly broad and leaf-shaped with a tail spine.
 Such cells are either flattened or divided into thin lobes, often somewhat twisted around the main axis.

 Greek eus, good, glēnē, eyeball